 Where the deceased does not leave a valid will

 This also occurs when the deceased leaves a will that only distributes part of the estate (in which case the deceased is said to have died partially intestate) or where a will is made but is for some reason ineffective.
 The most common form of intestacy is where no will is made.
-Where there is an intestacy, A document that gives a person authority to manage the property of a person who has died without making a valid will that covers all their estate.
-See also intestate., not probate, must be applied for.
+Where there is an intestacy, letters of administration, not probate, must be applied for.

-For deaths before 1 November 2017, the order of the distribution of inheritance remains unchanged, as set out below.
+For deaths before 1 November 2017, the order of the distribution of inheritance remains unchanged, as set out in the table below.

 |If an intestate dies leaving only …||Property would be divided …|